 - What Could Happen – use best practice risk management to understand the threats, opportunities and associated actions (to minimise threats and maximise opportunities) and provide powerful decision support and what-if scenarios to explore alternatives

-- What will ensure that it succeeds – wherever the innovation requires change, incorporate change management into the programme to facilitate the transition.
+- What will ensure that it succeeds – incorporate change management practices into the programme to facilitate the transition.

-In other words, we practice what we preach, and make it happen for you!
+We do this ourselves, for our own innovations in Defence and Security, so we practice what we preach, and can make it happen for you!

 Do book an online discussion for an informal 30 minutes chat to find out how we do it, and how it might help you.